 Reducing Stress and Anxiety

 Stress is one of the most important reasons for IVF failure; therefore, managing your stress and anxiety is better for achieving the desired results.
-Often people experience fear and anxiety after IVF embryo transfer.
+Often, people experience fear and anxiety after IVF embryo transfer.
 Reading comedy books, watching comedy movies, or creating a happy atmosphere at home can positively affect IVF results.

 In order to investigate the effect of happiness and laughter on IVF results, researchers asked the mothers to attend the clown's show after IVF transfer.
-Surprisingly, the results showed that the chances of pregnancy in people who attended the comedy show after embryo transfer was twice as much as the ones who didn't.
+Surprisingly, the results showed that the chances of pregnancy in people who attended the comedy show after embryo transfer were twice as much as the ones who didn't.